Where can I fish for free?

 Fishing rights are legal property.
-The owner of river, canal or reservoir (Stillwater) bed is assumed to own the fishing rights above the bed of the fishery.
+The owner of the river, canal or reservoir (stillwater) bed is assumed to own the fishing rights above the bed of the fishery.

 In the strict legal sense, the public only has a right to fish for free in the officially recognised fully tidal parts of rivers and in the sea, except where an individual owns a private right of fishery.

-So, while the fishing might be free, you need to be aware that you don’t necessarily have a right to access the estuary or the shoreline – the landowners are quite within their rights to charge an access fee to access their land the fishery.
+So, while the fishing might be free, you need to be aware that you don’t necessarily have a right to access the estuary or the shoreline.
+The landowners are quite within their rights to charge a fee to access their land.
 Although, in theory, you could get access by boat.

 By law (since 1882) no public fishery can exist in waters that are not tidal.
 Even where a public right of navigation exists, this doesn’t give you the right to fish.
 So, in inland fisheries, the fishing rights are owned by someone.
 Some owners might choose to allow the public to fish free of charge or, for a variety of reasons, choose to take no actions against people fishing in their waters.

-Fishing rights on canals are privately owned – mostly by the Canal & River Trust since we own most of the canals in England & Wales.
+Fishing rights on canals are privately owned, mostly by us, because we own most of the canals in England and Wales.

-You can find which clubs controls which stretch of canal using our Find a Fishery search.
+You can find out which angling clubs control which stretches of canal using our fishery search.

-The same rules apply if you want to fish from your boat, as your navigation licence does not give you any right of fishing.
+The same rules apply if you want to fish from your boat, as your boat licence does not give you any right of fishing.

-Fishing without the permission of the owner of the fishing rights is, in fact, theft.
+Fishing without the permission of the owner of the fishing rights is theft.

 The Theft Act of 1968 states: ‘an offence is committed when a person unlawfully takes or destroys, or attempts to take or destroy, any fish in water which is private property or in which there is any private right of fishery.'

-The ‘taking of fish’ to include temporarily holding them in a keepnet and later returning them to the water.
-In other words, you don’t have to physically steal the fish to commit an offence; the stealing of the fishing rights is also in itself an offence.
-(An analogy might be playing a round of golf without paying the requisite fee to the owner of the golf course, which – in case you were thinking of chancing it – is also an offence.)
+The ‘taking of fish’ includes temporarily holding them in a keepnet and later returning them to the water.
+In other words, you don’t have to physically steal the fish to commit an offence.
+The stealing of the fishing rights is also in itself an offence.
+(An analogy might be playing a round of golf without paying the requisite fee to the owner of the golf course, which is also an offence.)

 You need one to fish everywhere but it entitles you to fish nowhere.
 Or almost nowhere, there are a few EA fisheries that are available to rod licence holders without further payment.
 See the Angling Trust Fishing Info pages for details of these.

-But take heart, because your permit fees go towards us, the fisheries and angling team at the Canal & River Trust, the charity that cares for over 2,000 miles of canal and rivers, being able to keep fish stocks healthy, diverse and secure for plenty more fishing in the future.
+But take heart, because your Waterway Wanderer permit fees go towards our work in caring for over 2,000 miles of canal and rivers, and being able to keep fish stocks healthy, diverse and secure for plenty more fishing in the future.